Moussa Dembélé (French footballer)

-Moussa Dembélé (born 12 July 1996) is a French professional footballer who plays as a striker for Ligue 1 club Lyon.
+Moussa Dembélé (born 12 July 1996) is a French professional footballer who plays as a striker for Saudi Pro League club Al-Ettifaq.

 Developed at Paris Saint-Germain, Dembélé made his professional debut for Fulham in the Premier League in November 2013.
 He scored 19 goals in 64 matches for Fulham before joining Celtic in 2016.
 Dembélé helped Celtic win consecutive Scottish domestic trebles, before moving to Lyon in August 2018.

-Dembélé has earned over 50 caps for France at youth level, and in October 2016, was called-up to the under-21 team.
+Dembélé earned over 50 caps for France at the youth level, and in October 2016, was called up to the under-21 team.

-Early life and family
+Early life

 Dembélé was born in Pontoise, Île-de-France.
 He is of Malian descent.

 Club career

 Fulham

 In 2012, Dembélé signed for Fulham at the age of 16 from Paris Saint-Germain.
 He subsequently became a regular in the Fulham under-18 team and won the Premier Academy League in his first season with the club.
 He signed his first contract with Fulham in July 2013, lasting until the summer of 2015.

 Dembélé was an unused substitute for Fulham's Premier League match against Swansea City on 23 November 2013.
 He made his competitive debut one week later against West Ham United, coming on as a substitute in the 83rd minute for Kieran Richardson in a 3–0 loss at the Boleyn Ground, but finished the match with an injury.
 On 30 March 2014, he started for the first time in the Premier League as Fulham lost 3–1 at home to Everton.
 The club ended the season with relegation to the Championship.
 He was still eligible for the academy teams, and scored in both legs of the 2014 FA Youth Cup Final.

 On 28 October 2014, in the fourth round of the League Cup, Dembélé scored his first professional goals, a brace which put Fulham 2–0 up at home against Derby County.
 However, the match ended in a 5–2 defeat.

 Dembélé scored his first league goal for Fulham in a 2–1 win against Blackburn Rovers on 13 September 2015, and scored a brace against Reading on 24 October as Fulham overcame a 2–0 deficit to win 4–2.
 Dembélé scored twice again in the following match a week later as Fulham beat Bristol City 4–1 at Ashton Gate.
 By the end of the calendar year, he had totalled ten goals for the season.